Antoine Lefèvre de la Boderie: Lefèvre de la Boderie and the Nottingham scandal

 Christian IV of Denmark visited his sister, Anne of Denmark, the wife of King James in London in 1606.
-When he was preparing to leave he had an argument with the Earl of Nottingham aboard ship about time and tide.
+Boderie reported that some celebrations and tournaments would be cancelled because of the death of Anne's daughter Sophia.
+When Christian IV was preparing to leave England he had an argument with the Earl of Nottingham aboard ship about time and tide.
 The Danish king insisted it was two o'clock and waved two fingers at the Earl.
 Nottingham, or his wife Margaret Howard, Countess of Nottingham, thought he made a joke about their age difference.
 An angry correspondence ensued.

 Arbella Stuart attempted to mediate in the scandal in letters to Christian's Scottish chamberlain, Sir Andrew Sinclair.
 Anne of Denmark asked James to banish the Countess of Nottingham from court.

 Lefèvre de la Boderie was aware of the details of this quarrel and described it in his letters.
 He wrote of the age difference between Lady Nottingham and the Admiral.
 He described the argument on the Thames centering on a clock and the time of departure, and Christian IV two or three times indicating the time two o'clock with his fingers.
 Lefèvre de la Boderie knew that the Countess of Nottingham had written to Sinclair, and Anne of Denmark had expelled her from court, berating her as the grandchild of an illegitimate son of James V, (as a granddaughter of James Stewart, 1st Earl of Moray).
 His letters are an important source for our knowledge of the incident.
 Lefèvre de la Boderie said Anne of Denmark made the Earl and Countess of Nottingham unwelcome at their lodge in the park of Hampton Court in September.
 Boderie's version of these events was a source of amusement to Henry IV of France.